Velvet Assassin: Reception

 Velvet Assassin received "mixed" reviews on both platforms according to the review aggregation website Metacritic.

 IGN rated it 5/10, citing inconsistent stealth mechanics and a weak story.
-GameSpots review, however, disagreed and called it "a powerful, unnerving look at one of history's darkest periods", however they did criticize the game's poor AI and "lousy gunplay".
+GameSpots review disagreed and called it "a powerful, unnerving look at one of history's darkest periods", but criticized the game's poor AI and "lousy gunplay".
 GameZone praised the style and story of the game but disliked the predictability of the enemies.
 In Japan, where the Xbox 360 version was ported and published by Ubisoft on September 17, 2009, Famitsu gave it a score of 28 out of 40.